Consensys/doc.tessera/docs/Concepts/Enclave.md

 * Encryption and decryption operations required by the transaction manager
 * Key management.

-By separating enclave responsibilities from the transaction manager, sensitive data is prevented from leaking into areas of program memory that do not require access, thus reducing the potential impact of a malicious attack.
+Separating enclave responsibilities from the transaction manager prevents sensitive data from leaking into areas of program memory that don't require access.
+This reduces the potential impact of malicious attacks.

 ## Enclave responsibilities

 ### Data

 The Tessera enclave handles: